 How then, do we overcome increasing populations and stagnant yields?

 A rice T-DNA insertion mutant causes a mutagenic event resulting in the over expression of a nearby gene.
 The over-expression pattern and phenotype have correlated 100% across multiple generations, including segregating backcrossing populations.
 Mutant rice plants exhibited as high as a 7.4-fold increase in biomass and a simultaneous 3.6-fold increase in seed yield.
 These plants also exhibited a delay in flowering time by an average of 16 days.
 The longer vegetative growth period only partially accounted for the increased biomass; the mutant rice plants also possess longer and wider leaves, and increased tiller girth.
 Further phenotypic analysis showed that the increase in biomass is positively influenced by abiotic and possibly biotic stress.
 Mutant plants placed under drought, pH, and salt stress had substantially higher yields than wild type controls.

-Figure 1 (above) illustrates the substantial improvements in the MPG1 mutant rice strain in comparison to wild-type and heterozygous segregants.
+Figure 1 (below) illustrates the substantial improvements in the MPG1 mutant rice strain in comparison to wild-type and heterozygous segregants.

 - Increased rice plant yield: biomass, seed yield, etc.